Financial Planning

 “The money decisions you make with your house aren’t a one-off,” says Murray.
 “They’re part of your overall financial plan and strategies.
 Getting a mortgage gives you additional liquidity and safety that’s usually worth the (tax-deductible) interest you pay, and we generally believe that you should take full advantage of it.”

 Beware of adjustable-rate mortgages.
 You’re taking a risk that you’ll either be able to refinance or sell when the rate resets, but nobody knows the future.
-If you do go with an ARM, choose one that resets several years after you plan to sell the house, just in case, and talk to your financial planner about whether the risk is worth the lower initial rate.
+If you do go with an ARM, choose one that resets several years after you plan to sell the house, just in case, and talk to a financial planner about whether the risk is worth the lower initial rate.

 Don’t buy points when interest rates are higher and expected to drop.
 You may end up refinancing after a few years to a lower rate, and the money you used to pay for the points will be gone.

-Find the right representation
+Finding the right representation

 In the past, in many states, real estate agents legally represented the seller by default.
 To have someone representing your best interests instead of the seller’s, you’d have to sign a specific agreement with that agent (they’d typically still be paid by the seller, though).